donggdeng/blog/README.md

 ## Tests

 Rspec and Capybara are used for automated testing.
+The command 'rspec' will run all the tests.

 1. Unit tests for Article search funtion
 2. Function tests for happy path of User Registration and Login